groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dxf-to-pdf.md

         - icon: "far fa-file-DXF"
           title: " About DXF File Format"
           content: |
             DXF, Drawing Interchange Format, or Drawing Exchange Format, is a tagged data representation of AutoCAD drawing file.
 Each element in the file has a prefix integer number called a group code.
 This group code actually represents the element that follows and indicates the meaning of a data element for a given object type.
 DXF makes it possible to represent almost all user-specified information in a drawing file.
-DXF file format was developed by Autodesk as CAD data file format for data interoperability between AutoCAD and other applications.
-Thus, data can be imported from other formats to DXF to AutoCAD as per the DXF file format interoperability specifications.

           link: "https://docs.fileformat.com/cad/dxf/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"